-In many places, November is the time of year when things begin to slow down.
-Many plants go dormant, outdoor activities like grilling cease, and people focus on indoor plants and activities.
-However, it isn’t time yet to put away your gardening tools for good.
-There are still a few things that you can, and should, do outdoors in November to improve your garden.
-We’ve compiled four of the most important tasks to accomplish this November, with all the tips and tricks you need to get them done.
+November is a time when things begin to wind down for the year.
+Many plants go dormant and slow their growth to survive the cold weather, and people focus on indoor plants and activities.
+If you’re the type of person who loves being active and productive, then this might be a frustrating time for you.
+Don’t worry, though!
+There are still a few things that you can and should do outdoors in November to improve your garden.
+We’ve compiled four of the most important November gardening projects, with all the tips and tricks you need to get them done.

 If you had a fall vegetable garden, be sure to bring in the last of the harvest.
 You may have already completed this step if you live in a cooler region, but, for those further south, this is the perfect time to wrap up your harvests.
 Be sure to store them somewhere dark and cool, like the fridge or a cellar (depending on what you were growing), or can them so they last longer.
 Any produce that’s left on the vine for too much longer will begin to rot or suffer frost damage.